-But its story goes back further still, first to the mid-1990s, when that Church was seeking creative ways of equipping their many church leaders at the grassroots.
-The multitude of lay-readers, catechists and senior Christians are the de facto pastors of the Church.
-They are the leaders who are directly responsible for leading, teaching and caring for local churches in parishes that often have ten or more congregations overseen by a single vicar.
-In the case of the COU with its 35 dioceses this translates into thousands of local congregations that need leadership.
+In the mid-1990s the COU was seeking creative ways to equip their many church leaders at the grassroots: the multitude of lay-readers, catechists and senior Christians who are the de facto pastors of the Church.
+These leaders are responsible for leading, teaching and caring for local churches within parishes in which a single vicar may oversee ten or more congregations.
+In the case of the COU and its 37 dioceses that translates into thousands of local congregations that need leadership.

 Why another training course?